Max-Vassilev/Mini-Python-games/README.md

 I also recreated the famous "Snake" game.
 What a fun and challenging project!
 It includes a score counter and it also shows the "best result" of the previus attempts.
 Here is a screenshot of the game:
 <img width="449" alt="snake game" src="https://user-images.githubusercontent.com/106106321/188277768-269f3a6b-4e94-4bbf-acc4-7096d2a89f51.png">

 I also added a "Pause game" option to the game.
-Whem you press "p" the snake stops and the game is paused.
+When you press "p" the snake stops and the game is paused.
 Also the "Game paused" shows up.

 <img width="495" alt="Screenshot 2022-09-03 183050" src="https://user-images.githubusercontent.com/106106321/188277881-2f50506b-c6e8-4a4a-b47e-1378b97a6fc8.png">